RobCTs/Interactive_Graphics_project/animation/README.md

 - d) **Blinking**: Currently still in progress, due to ongoing adjustments and issues with the skeleton and the mesh for realistic eye movements.

 ## 3D scene optimization
-Due to time constraints, and given the complexity and variety of possible movements (e.g., starting to walk, stopping, turning right, turning left), instead of creating every and each one of those movement, I relied to a predefined animation pack from Mixamo to create these basic movements ensuring smooth performance despite the complexity of the animations.
-This approach ensured that Penelope's movements in the main scene were fluid and realistic within the project’s time constraints.
+Due to time constraints, and given the complexity and variety of possible movements (e.g., starting to walk, stopping, turning right, turning left), I could not implement all the movements needes.
+So I just use the walking-running animations.
+An alternative, instead of creating every and each one of those movement, is relying on a predefined animation pack from Mixamo to create these basic movements ensuring smooth performance despite the complexity of the animations.

 ## Most relevant challenges
 There were several (ongoing) challenges, but for the animation probably the most noticeable was that joints exhibited unnatural rotations, which were solved at a later point with some constraints to limit the movement of a bone on a specific axis.